 - If this isn’t the data you want for your modelled data source, choose a different data view and/or columns.
 To preview your most recent choices, either click Preview data again or Reload data (in the data preview window).

 Note: At the top of the data preview window, you can see the Facebook Ads account you’re currently connected to (see below).
 By clicking it, you can change to a different account.
-If you change accounts, your recent choices are removed and you start over by choosing a data view and fields.
+If you change accounts, your recent choices are removed and you start over by choosing a data view and columns.

 - In the data preview window, you can narrow down the data you want to include in your modelled data source by applying filters to applicable columns.